-Before you can formally become a barrister, alongside passing your vocational component, you need to complete 10 Qualifying Sessions, which are run by the Inns.
-They must cover five themes, which include all aspects of the skills and knowledge students need to learn as part of their training for the Bar: 'I primarily contribute via my Inn and chambers to support those pursuing the career or developing their advocacy skills.
+Before you can formally become a barrister, alongside passing your vocational component, you need to complete twelve Qualifying Sessions, which are run by the Inns.
+They must cover five themes, which include all aspects of the skills and knowledge students need to learn as part of their training for the Bar:

+In and chambers to support those pursuing the career or developing their advocacy skills.
 My experience and perspective help me empathise and connect with diverse groups of people.
 It is important for barristers - particularly the atypical ones - to contribute by paying things forward because you never know who you'll inspire.
 It's important to make sure the door that you snuck through is opened wider.'